swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 ## Further reading

+For another example of using the Interpreter approach, see [the last post in this series](/posts/dependencies-5/#approach-5-dependency-interpretation).

 The interpreter approach that I've used here is closely related to the "Free Monad" approach used in Haskell and FP-style Scala.
 The Free Monad is even more abstract, and uses more math-y jargon to name the cases in the `Program` type, namely "Free" and "Pure" instead of "Instruction" and "Stop".
 Nevertheless, I think it is worth spending some time understanding it, even if you rarely use it in practice.

 Mark Seemann has written some very good posts on free monads in F#, such as one on [a "recipe" that you can follow](https://blog.ploeh.dk/2017/08/07/f-free-monad-recipe/) and another on [how to "stack" free monads together](https://blog.ploeh.dk/2017/07/31/combining-free-monads-in-f/).

 ## Pros and cons of interpreters